 Is a South Park appeal worth filing?

 At Seattle’s 0.99 percent effective rate, every $10,000 of assessed-value reduction is roughly $100 off the annual bill.
 A 10 percent reduction on a typical South Park home (recent sale prices around $550,000, assessed values somewhat lower) pulls roughly $500 a year off the bill, and reductions tied to documented evidence often land larger.
-Most South Park homes have at least one angle worth pursuing — the question is which one.
+Most South Park homes have at least one angle worth pursuing, the question is which one.

-FairAppeal handles the full process from review through hearing, and only charges a percentage of first-year tax savings if the appeal actually reduces your taxes.
-Enter your address on the homepage for a free review — the 2026 window is still open.
+FairAppeal handles the full process from review through hearing, and only charges a percentage of first-year tax savings if the appeal actually reduces your taxes. the 2026 window is still open.